 Let's just pretend this guy is Richard Branson's neighbor.

 Most superlative adjectives end in -est (richest, happiest, tallest) or begin with most (most beautiful, most peaceful, most spontaneous).

 But, just like comparative adjectives, there are some irregularities (best, least, worst).
 In the charts below, positive simply means the form of the adjective before it is in its comparative or superlative form.

 Neither Comparative Nor Superlative

 Some adjectives can't change degrees.
 For example, a woman is either pregnant or she isn't.
 There is no pregnanter or pregnantest.
 Your best buddy might be your main man, but you don't have a mainer or mainest man.

 Feeling overwhelmed?
 Just remember the answer to the question, What is an adjective?
 (It's a word that describes a noun or pronoun, remember?)
 That's the most important thing to remember.

 Predicate adjectives are a bit tricky because they involve linking verbs.
-You will learn all about them when you are diagramming.
 Go ahead and read about them, but don't lose any sleep over memorizing this stuff right now.